TokenX¶

 Example

-Token Validation¶
+Token Validation

 If your app is a resource server / API and receives a token from another application, it is your responsibility to validate the token intended for your application.

-Configure your app with the OAuth 2.0 Authorization Server Metadata found at the well-known endpoint, TOKEN_X_WELL_KNOWN_URL
+Configure your app with the OAuth 2.0 Authorization Server Metadata found at the well-known endpoint, TOKEN_X_WELL_KNOWN_URL.
+Alternatively, use the resolved values from said endpoint for convenience:

-Signature Verification¶
+Signature Verification

-algorithm (defined in JWT header).
-Tokens not matching this algorithm should be rejected. - Verify that the signature is correct.
+• The token should be signed with the RS256 algorithm (defined in JWT header).
+Tokens not matching this algorithm should be rejected.

-attribute in the token header is thus a reference to a key contained within the JWK Set. - The token signature should be verified against the public key in the matching JWK.
+• The kid attribute in the token header is thus a reference to a key contained within the JWK Set.

 The following claims are by default provided in the issued token and should explicitly be validated: